wwatson4506/Ra8876LiteTeensy/README.md

 Tested and working with PJRC Teensy's T36 and T40.

-And possibly with modification for TechToy's HDMI Shield Here:
+And possibly with modification for TechToy's HDMI Shield.
+Not Tested.

 http://www.techtoys.com.hk/BoardsKits/HDMIshield/HDMIshield.htm